 If fraudulent activity is confirmed, action is taken to prevent further use of the card/card number.
-Confirmed fraudulent transactions are investigated and reported to the relevant card associations and the South African Banking Risk Information Centre ('SABRIC"), which determines common trends and then alerts the industry accordingly.
+Confirmed fraudulent transactions are investigated and reported to the relevant card associations and the South African Banking Risk Information Centre ("SABRIC"), which determines common trends and then alerts the industry accordingly.

-The Bank will start issuing integrated circuit cards (also known as "smart" or "chip" cards) during the second quarter of 2014.
+The Bank will start issuing integrated circuit cards (also known as "smart" or "chip" cards) during the first quarter of 2015.
 These cards use advanced encryption, embedded card risk analysis capabilities, and online and offline authentication.
 The traditional methods used to steal card data or to clone cards using magstripe technology are rendered worthless by implementing these cards.

-Another functionality to be implemented at the end of the first quarter is Verified by Visa.
-Verified by Visa is a unique service offered by Visa International that uses a One Time PIN (OTP) or personal password to protect a cardholder against unauthorised use when making online purchases (also known as e-Commerce transactions).
+Verified-by-Visa functionality was implemented in the second quarter of 2014.
+Verified-by-Visa is a unique service offered by Visa International that uses a One Time PIN ("OTP") or personal password to protect a cardholder against unauthorised use when making online purchases (also known as e-Commerce transactions).